George Copeland: With the "Isadorables" (1918-1920)

+Europe (1920-1936)

+In the spring of 1920, Copeland abruptly broke his contract for unknown reasons and moved to Europe.
+A 1923 news item in the Musical Courier wrote that Copeland was living and performing in Frankfurt.
+While living in Italy later in the decade, he accompanied the soprano Nellie Melba in Venice for one of her many "farewell" recitals.
+According to a contemporary report, Melba and Copeland performed on a "little barge" on one of the grand canals in 1925.
+Future Metropolitan Opera general manager Herbert Witherspoon said that "The little steamboats puffed and screamed and almost drowned her out."

+At some point in the late 1920s, he moved to the island of Mallorca.
+Copeland returned to the United States only periodically, giving Carnegie Hall recitals in 1925, 1928–1931, and 1933.
+Other performances in Europe during this period included appearances in Vienna with the Vienna Philharmonic, at the Salzburg Festival, and in London.

+Copeland occasionally returned to the United States for performances in the 1920s and early 1930s.
+He performed the music for a Broadway show featuring famed actress Laurette Taylor, Pierrot the Prodigal, which ran for 14 performances at the Actor's Theatre in New York in March 1925.
+Copeland's performance of the score by André Wormser was described as "enchanting" by Vogue Magazine.
+In 1931, he performed a joint recital with soprano Frances Alda at Carnegie Hall; she was accompanied by her regular pianist Frank La Forge for the majority of the program, but Alda and Copeland joined forces for a Spanish set at the end.

+At the outbreak of the Spanish Civil War in 1936, Copeland returned to the United States.

+Later career (1936-1971)

-Settling in New York City, he performed there annually at venues including Carnegie Hall, Town Hall, and Hunter College, and made regular trips to Washington D.C. and Boston.
-In 1945, he toured with the soprano Maggie Teyte in an all-Debussy duo recital that included his arrangement of Prélude à l'après-midi d'un faune.
+Settling in New York City, he performed regularly at venues including Carnegie Hall, Town Hall, and Hunter College, and made regular trips to Washington D.C. and Boston.
 Copeland played a Golden Jubilee Recital at Carnegie Hall on October 27, 1957, celebrating the 50th anniversary of his New York recital debut.
 The New York Times reviewer described his performance as "magical," calling Copeland's work "playing that stays in the memory."
+He recorded pieces of Debussy for the soundtrack of a now lost film by Muriel Rukeyser, "The Mask."
+The film featured Sicilian-American mime Salvatore Guida, who acted out a retelling of the Commedia dell'arte Pierrot story.
 In the spring of 1958, he suffered a fall at his vacation home in Stonington, Connecticut, and broke his shoulder.
 He was unable to play for several years and believed his career to be over.
 In 1963, he made a comeback, recording with famed engineer Peter Bartok and concertizing at schools and smaller halls on the East Coast.
 On May 11, 1964, Copeland performed his final recital at Sprague Memorial Hall, Yale University.
 Although he spoke in 1966 of a return to the concert stage, he never again performed in public.

-Copeland died of bone cancer in the Merwick Unit of Princeton Hospital in Princeton, New Jersey, on June 16, 1971.
-His cremated remains are held at the Ewing Cemetery in Ewing, New Jersey.